 - aches and pains

-- Before beginning, ensure that all necessary equipment is clean.
+- Ensure that all necessary equipment is clean.
 For example, if using tweezers, clean them with rubbing alcohol first.

 - Thoroughly wash the hands with soap and warm water, then rinse and dry them.